 Here are some of the features that are supported:

-If all that sounds good, then please proceed to the download page.
+If all that sounds good, then please proceed to the sources page.
 You can get started by reading the tutorial on the Real Mode page.
+To learn more about Blinkenlights, read our README.md file on GitHub.